SumiSastri/dev-blogs/docs/programming-database-design/part6-ERDs-mapping-rules.md

 ## Recursive relationships

 Recursive relationships show hierarchy in an entity.
 The table should represent this relationship by identifying a primary key and a foreign key
-_Tables:_ I table with PK-FK
+_Tables:_ I table with PK-FK combination

 Eg; A staff member is a teacher and head of department.
 The table staff would have Staff_ID as the PK and the teacher's role as the FK in the table.

-## Specialisation, Generalisation disjoints and overlaps_
+## Specialisation, Generalisation disjoints and overlaps

 With specialisation and generalisation, the relationship of mandatory_OR, optional_OR deterimines the disjoint in the relationship and must be flagged, while overlaps, mandatory_AND/ optional_AND should be flagged.
 The relationship is always 1:1 parent-to-child with the child inheriting all attributes of the parent.
 When there is a disjoint constraint like a Mandatory_OR/ Optional_OR then the relationship is 1:0 parent to child, with 0 showing the optional disjoint of the child.
 Optional on both sides is 0:0.
 Here we look at cardinality to establish the multiplicities during mapping from conceptual ERDs to logical ERDs and for table creation